rate-nl/ISO/readme.md

 ## **1. Introduction**

 ### **1.1 Purpose**
 The **Statement of Applicability (SoA)** defines the security controls selected and applied within **Rate’s Information Security Management System (ISMS)**.
-It ensures alignment with **ISO/IEC 27001:2022** and provides justification for the inclusion or exclusion of Annex A controls.
+It ensures alignment with **ISO  27001:2022** and provides justification for the inclusion or exclusion of Annex A controls.

 This document:
-- Identifies applicable **Annex A** controls from ISO/IEC 27001:2022.
+- Identifies applicable **Annex A** controls from ISO  27001:2022.
 - Provides justification for inclusion or exclusion.
 - Maps selected controls to **Rate’s Risk Assessment and Risk Treatment Plan (RTP)**.
 - Assigns responsibility for control implementation and maintenance.